Calling all citizen scientists!

 What’s a loon count?

-Killarney has been hosting Loon Counts for 21 years this year as part of the Canadian Lakes Loon Survey by Birds Study Canada to monitor our loon populations.
+Killarney has been hosting Loon Counts for 22 years as part of the Canadian Lakes Loon Survey by Birds Study Canada to monitor our loon populations.

 The spring count is done mainly to see if we observe pairs of loons.
 The summer count is done to observe if those pairs have nested or had any young.